 The Watch Tower, Rock Island, Ill.
+The dramatic department presented "Elopement of Ellen."
+The play prorelopement of Ellen."
+The play provided for an all-star cast and was a great success.

+Beacon.

+The Watch Tower, Rock Island, Ill.

 The dramatic department presented

 "Elopement of Ellen."
 The play provided for an all-star cast and was a

-"Elopement of Ellen."
-Ine play provided for an all-star cast and was a great success.